mentebinaria/maProc/README.md

 ![Example](assets/search.jpg)

-we can notice that I'm looking in the heap, the string value `Mente Binaria`,from there, maProc will scan all the process memory on the heap, looking for all the strings it finds `Mente Binária`
+we can notice that I'm looking in the heap, the string value "Mente Binaria",from there, maProc will scan all the process memory on the heap, looking for all the strings it finds "Mente Binária"
 ![AddressView](assets/viewAddress.jpg)
 we can see that maProc found this address containing our searched string.

+![AddressSearchV](assets/addressSearchV.jpg)

 Note: if a value appears many times in several addresses and you have an idea where the string address starts, just do a search in the table.
-![AddressSearchV](assets/addressSearchV.jpg)

 ##### Log